 Layers include various types of barriers, including supervision, fences, pool covers, alarms, education, and more.
 Some layers aid in preventing access to the water, such as fences or pool safety covers.
 Other types of layers, such as alarms, will alert adults immediately if the barriers have been crossed.
-And finally, some layers are intended to minimize injury should a child gain access to the water, such as swim instruction, proper rescue techniques, and knowing CPR.
+And finally, some layers are intended to minimize injury should a child gain access to the water, such as swim instruction, U.S. Coast Guard approved life jackets, proper rescue techniques, and knowing CPR.

 Please help share the following four messages to help prevent the loss of another child!

 Visit our Water Safety website, watersmartcollier.com for even more information on water safety & drowning prevention in Collier county!